-As you can see below, Adobe's revenue growth has been mediocre over the last two years, growing from quarterly revenue of $3.42 billion in Q4 FY2020, to $4.52 billion.
+As you can see below, Adobe's revenue growth has been mediocre over the last two years, growing from quarterly revenue of $3.91 billion in Q1 FY2021, to $4.66 billion.

-This quarter, Adobe's quarterly revenue was once again up 10% year on year.
-We can see that the company increased revenue by $92 million quarter on quarter.
-That's a solid improvement on the $47 million increase in Q3 2022, so shareholders should appreciate the acceleration of growth.
+Adobe's quarterly revenue was only up 9.22% year on year, which might disappoint some shareholders.
+We can see that the company increased revenue by $130 million quarter on quarter re-accelerating up on $92 million in Q4 2022.

-Guidance for the next quarter indicates Adobe is expecting revenue to grow 8.39% year on year to $4.62 billion, in line with the 9.14% year-over-year increase in revenue the company had recorded in the same quarter last year.
-For the upcoming financial year management expects revenue to be $19.2 billion at the midpoint, growing 9.05% compared to 11.5% increase in FY2022.
+Guidance for the next quarter indicates Adobe is expecting revenue to grow 8.64% year on year to $4.77 billion, slowing down from the 14.4% year-over-year increase in revenue the company had recorded in the same quarter last year.
+Ahead of the earnings results the analysts covering the company were estimating sales to grow 9.66% over the next twelve months.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Adobe's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 87.4% in Q4.
+Adobe's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 87.8% in Q1.

 Cash Is King

 If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Adobe's free cash flow came in at $2.23 billion in Q4, up 13.5% year on year.
+Adobe's free cash flow came in at $1.59 billion in Q1, roughly the same as last year.

-With a market capitalization of $153 billion, more than $6.09 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+Sporting a market capitalization of $153 billion, more than $5.65 billion in cash and with positive free cash flow over the last twelve months, we're confident that Adobe has the resources it needs to pursue a high growth business strategy.